 52 Hereford (303-305 Newbury) is located on the NE corner of Hereford and Newbury, with 50 Hereford to the north, 62 Hereford to the south, across Newbury, 301 Newbury to the east, and 53 Hereford to the west, across Hereford.

-52 Hereford was designed by Ernest N. Boyden, architect, and built in 1885-1886 by Albion Knowlton, builder, for Edwin B. Horn, Jr., a jeweler and real estate developer who lived at 11 Greenwich Park.
-It was one of four contiguous buildings (46-48-50-52 Hereford) built for Edwin Horn, designed as a symmetrical group, with 48-50 Hereford a symmetrical pair of single-family dwellings, flanked by 46 and 52 Hereford, each a four-family apartment building.
-Edwin Horn is shown as the owner on the original building permit applications for 46, 50, and 52 Hereford (the application for 48 Hereford has not been located).
+52 Hereford was designed by Ernest N. Boyden, architect, and built in 1885-1886 by Albion Knowlton, builder, for Edwin B. Horn, Jr., a jeweler and real estate developer.
+It was one of four contiguous buildings (46-48-50-52 Hereford) built for Edwin Horn, designed as a symmetrical group, with 48-50 Hereford a symmetrical pair of single-family dwellings, flanked by 46 Hereford and 52 Hereford, each a four-family apartment building.
+Edwin Horn is shown as the owner on the original building permit applications for 46, 50, and 52 Hereford, all dated May 7, 1885 (the application for 48 Hereford has not been located).

 52 Hereford was built as a four-unit apartment house, called The Hereford.

 On December 11, 1885, 52 Hereford was purchased from Edwin Horn by Barthold Schlesinger, an iron and steel merchant, who bought it as an investment.
 He and his wife, Mary (McBurney) Schlesinger, lived in Brookline.